-Trends represent the range of positive or negative changes occurring in a specific area of interest.
-Periodic tables have been edited a number of times based upon many reasons.
+Trends represent the range of positive or negative changes occurring in a specific area of interest over a period of time.
+Periodic tables have been edited repeatedly based upon many reasons.
 Each year many new elements and newly researched thing have been added.
 Some of the common periodic trends are electronegativity, atomic radii, ionic radius, metallic character, ionization energy, electron affinity, and chemical reactivity.
 The main reason behind the periodic trends is the change in the atomic structure of the chemical elements within their respective period.
-Periodic laws make certain that the chemical elements should be arranged in a periodic table on the basis of their atomic structures and properties.
+Periodic laws ascertain that the chemical elements should be arranged in a periodic table on the basis of their atomic structures and properties.
 Some of the basic trends of the periodic table are as explained below.

 Atomic radius is the distance between the centre of the nucleus of an atom to the outermost energy level.
 It is not easy to measure the size of an atom.
 This is because the possibilities of locating the outermost valence electron far away from the centre is difficult.
 Depending on the current position of an atom, we can use various types of atomic radius; they are the covalent radius, crystal/metallic radius, and van der Waal’s radius.